 What you should know when buying new aluminium front doors

 Perhaps you’re looking to replace a dated front door or looking for the best product for a new build home.
 The range of front doors available in the UK today is substantial, as are the price points.
 Whether your new front door contrasts with your property or comes designed to work with its existing style, aluminium doors all meet this purpose.

 If you’re happy with a budget door, these will give you a fit-for-purpose product.
 The better-engineered products give you more by way of quality, specifications, U-Values and engineering.
 Quality matters significantly when buying aluminium front doors.

 Most aluminium front doors you’ll come across use a decorative aluminium panel.
 Whilst these panels are generally very good quality and come from expert door panel manufacturers, they don’t fall under the same standards you get with glass, doors and windows.

 Glass comes with set safety standards.
 For instance, CE Marking and Declaration of Performance.
 BS EN 12150-1 is another standard around glass tolerances, flatness, fragmentation and the actual glass thermal characteristics.
 Then you have BS EN 1279 and this standard is about units passings tests for moisture penetration.
 Of course, many people already recognise a Kitemark as a symbol of quality.
 Glass units have this too.

 As the image below shows, a quality aluminium front door looks flush, seamless and without the glazing line of one where an aluminium panel replaces the glass.
 The one with the seamless panel is the better-made door, but this doesn’t mean the glaze-in versions are substandard.

 The glass you get in your new front door

-There’s lots of marketing messages around how good the insulation of the glass is in the door panel.
+There are lots of marketing messages around how good the insulation of the glass is in the door panel.
 And mostly this is correct.
 Most aluminium door panels come with double or triple glazed units.
 Furthermore, all of these use toughened or laminated glass.